teleclimber/Dropserver/README.md

 *Note: `ds-dev` is a little tricky to use right now, sorry.
 Some tips:*

 - Load http://localhost:3003/dropserver-dev/ once after launching `ds-dev` and **do not reload it**.
 - Click "Refresh Routes".
-It will take a moment then it will display the routes at the bottom of the page.
+It will take a moment then it will display the app's routes at the bottom of the page.
 - You can access the appspace at http://localhost:3003/ in a separate tab
 - Add a user and click in the space to the left of the avatar to make them the active user.
 Now when you reload the appspace you will be logged in as that user and can access private routes.

 ## ds-host

+`ds-host` is the full Dropserver and is intended to serve your appspaces in use.

 Running `ds-host` takes a bit more work: